 In the preview window, you will see your silhouette completely removed from your image.

 In the Output To drop-down menu, choose Current Layer.
 When ready, click OK.

-Before moving on to the next step, make sure to deselect your selection by pressing Command + D (Win) or Control + D (Mac).
+Before moving on to the next step, make sure to deselect your selection by pressing Control + D (Win) or Command + D (Mac).

-Step 6: Clean Up Extra Pixels With The Clone Tool
+Step 6: Clean Up Extra Pixels With The Clone Stamp Tool

 Chances are, you have some extra pixels that need to be erased from your photo.
 This is easy to do with the Clone Stamp Tool.